 This is the first year of the program.
 We expect to admit 20 students.

 Due to the high interest in Speech-Language Pathology, it is not possible to grant individual interviews to each interested student.
 Therefore, group dates are scheduled each semester.
 Applicants are encouraged to attend virtual information sessions through the CSD Department to receive additional information regarding the academic and clinical aspects of the online program.
+Information session dates will be announced in the Fall.

 All Master’s students must be enrolled as full-time students for 5 semesters (Fall 1, Spring 1 Summer, Fall 2, Spring 2).